 Supporting Mental Health

-Westlands School recognise the ever-increasing demands for support with mental health, especially for young people.
-As a Headstart ‘Resilience Award’ winning school, we are committed to ensuring pupils who need support with their mental wellbeing should have access to support networks, whether it be by directly asking a member of staff or seeking out appropriate support privately.
+Westlands School recognises the ever-increasing demands for support with mental health, especially for young people.
+We are committed to ensuring pupils who need support with their mental wellbeing should have access to support networks, whether it be by directly asking a member of staff or seeking out appropriate support privately.
 We have put together a support package containing various links to support services which are trusted, recommended providers.

 Recommended support services